 Although in most cases your guide will know the ins and outs of the fish species they guide for, it doesn’t hurt for you to research and study the behaviours of what you intend to catch.
 This will allow you to spot fish more easily as you will know where to look.
 Also, you will start to learn the body language of fish and how best to approach them with regards to stalking and cast placement.

-Do you have any other tips or questions on Sight Fishing?
+Do you have any other tips on flats fishing?
 If so leave them in the comments below.